Communication MA Guidelines

 Final Oral Examination and Submission of Capstone

-All thesis and practicum reports must conform to the APA style guidelines and the style policies of Graduate Education.
+All thesis and practicum reports must conform to the APA style guidelines and the style policies of Graduate Division.
 You must establish the date, time, place, and procedures for their final oral examination with your committee once your thesis or practicum activity nears completion, and you must notify the School of Communications Office of the details.
 Submit final copies of your thesis/practicum report to committee members at least two weeks prior to the date of their final examination.

 You should collaborate with your chair on the format of your oral examination.
 While the oral examination is most commonly conducted face-to-face, online or blended formats can be used with the approval of the graduate chair when accommodated to the requirements of the exam and the location/resources of the student and committee members.
 Except in emergencies, approval must be given prior to the exam.

-In addition to the digital copy submitted to Graduate Education, submit a PDF version of your thesis to email@example.com or to the School of Communications main office.
+In addition to the digital copy submitted to Graduate Division, submit a PDF version of your thesis to email@example.com or to the School of Communications main office.
 Typically your chair and committee members will want either a hard copy or digital copy of your thesis or practicum as well.

 Summary of Final Semester